isomerpages/sportsg-corp/media-centre/media-release/_posts/2017-07-30-post-Launch of GetActive Singapore 2017.md

 * Field next to Jurong East MRT (5 – 6 Aug)
 * Field next to Djitsun mall at Ang Mo Kio (5 – 6 Aug)

-For more information on the events, log on to [www.myactivesg.com/getactivesingapore](http://www.myactivesg.com/getactivesingapore)/events.
+For more information on the events, log on to [GetActive!
+Singapore Events](http://www.myactivesg.com/getactivesingapore/events).

 **Sports Competitions – National Youth, Corporate & Masters Games**